Sexual Assault Awareness Month (SAAM)

 VA professionals are ready to listen and provide compassionate care to help you heal.
 Every VA health care facility has an MST Coordinator who serves as the contact person for MST-related issues and can assist Veterans in accessing care.
-For questions about treatment and care options related to MST, contact your local VA facility and ask to speak to the MST Coordinator.
+For questions about treatment and care options related to MST, contact an MST Coordinator near you.

 Show Your Support

 You can help Veterans and former Service members who experienced MST find hope and healing through VA’s MST-related resources and treatments.
 Explore the information below and spread the word in your community and on your social media channels: